 (2) Where a member of the Police Force or other person acts in aid of an authorised officer at the request of that officer, the person so acting is taken whilst so acting to have, and to be authorised to exercise, the powers conferred by this Part.

-[Section 109F inserted by No. 35 of 2003 s.
+[Section 109F inserted: No. 35 of 2003 s.
 161.]

 109G.
 Directions to RWWA, Commission may give